 For example, if you lower the volume on Monday and Tuesday, you won’t be too fatigued or sore on Wednesday and Thursday to still train.
 Conversely, if you push yourself with a lot of reps and sets on the first and second day of the routine, you will probably have to take a rest day on the third day to recover and not risk injury or hamper your progress.

 A good strategy involves making certain days low volume if your schedule allows you to exercise a few days in a row.
 Then the day before you have to take a rest day or two, make up for it with a high volume workout to ensure you’ll need to recover the next couple of days.
-By doing this you are allocating your volume to maximise your progress, especially if you can’t make it to the gym on certain days or split your volume up evenly throughout the week.
+By doing this you are allocating your volume to maximize your progress, especially if you can’t make it to the gym on certain days or split your volume up evenly throughout the week.

 This takes weight into account — as in the amount of weight you are lifting and how heavy it is for you.
 For example, 135 pounds on a bench press for sets of ten would be considered quite low intensity for a giant gym junkie.
 For a beginner, though, this might be their maximum intensity — meaning they’re going to failure at the tenth rep.